NotDarkn/ultradocs/docs/any/4-greed/any-4-4.md

     <b>Difficulty</b>: Slightly Easy (2/5)
 </font> <br/>

-[CSB](/speedrun-tech.md#core-snipe-boosts) through the red doors as the open, and ground slam on the blue bounce pads or ground slam<br/>
+[CSB](/speedrun-tech.md#core-snipe-boosts) through the red doors as the open, and slam on to  the blue bounce pad<br/>
-back onto it after your first bounce.
-Bounce pads give you 160 vu/s (Vertical Units / Second) and <br/>
-diminishes to ~45 vu/s when you reach the top.
-Ground slamming on the pads give you 200 vu/s and <br/>
-only diminish to ~120 vu/s when you reach the top.
+Bounce pads give you 160 vu/s (Vertical Units / Second) and diminishes to ~45 vu/s when you reach the top.
+Ground slamming on the pads give you 200 vu/s and only diminish to ~120 vu/s when you reach the top.
 This saves ~1 second<br/>
-Slam and dash slide to the door and whiplash the skull [Dash jump] around the skull pedestal and<br/>
+Slam and dash slide to the door and whiplash the skull [Dash jump](/speedrun-tech.html#dash-jump) around the skull pedestal <br/>
-core eject boost up to the bounce pad and slam on it for extra speed <br/>
+[Ce boost](/speedrun-tech.html#ce-boost-core-eject-boost) up to the bounce pad and slam on it for extra speed <br/>
 Slam down and place the skull, dash slide through the doors, then [CE boost](/speedrun-tech.md#ce-boost-core-eject-boost) to the checkpoint <br/>

 ### Rocket Ultraboost